DinoscapeProgramming/typing-bot/README.md

 This bot is free to use.
 Everybody here can use the code for his / her own purpose.

 ## Gitignore
 This is only required when you use GitHub or any other social publishing platform.
+Make a simple file with the name __.gitignore__ and this content:
 ```
-Test
+node_modules
+token.txt
+dashboardConfig.txt
 ```

 ## Disclaimer